fzaninotto/uptime/README.md

  * [`webhooks`](https://github.com/mintbridge/uptime-webhooks): notify events to an URL by sending an HTTP POST request
  * [`campfire`](https://gist.github.com/dmathieu/5592418): notify events to Campfire

-You can customize plugins using the YAML configuration.
+You can customize most plugins using the YAML configuration.

-You can add your own plugins under the `plugins` directory.
-A plugin is simply a module with a public `init()` method.
+You can also create your own plugins.
 For instance, if you had to recreate a simple version of the `console` plugin, you could write it as follows:

 ```js
 // in plugins/console/index.js